- Inspector General

 Mineola, NY 11501

-- Contractor and vendor fraud, including false claims for payment.
+- Contractor and vendor fraud against the County, including false claims for payment.

 - Offer, payment, or acceptance of bribes or gratuities, or solicitation of kickbacks.

-- Theft of Nassau County property, revenue, or other materials.
+- Theft of Nassau County funds, revenue, property or other materials.

 - False documentation, certifications, licenses.

-- Any other activity suggesting wrongdoing or impropriety involving Nassau County projects, programs, operations, employees, contractors, vendors, or anyone who gets County money.
+- Any other activity suggesting wrongdoing or impropriety involving Nassau County’s projects, programs, operations, employees, contractors, vendors, or anyone who receives County money.